 Our actions are guided by the Leibniz Association's guiding principle of sustainability3.
 Above all, it is explicitly anchored in the "values" section of our self-developed mission statement.
 This mission statement was developed together with the employees and presented to the Supervisory Board.
 The core values are:

 Responsibility - Integrity - Quality - Respect - and Openness.
 For a definition of what we explicitly mean by each of these values, please refer to the mission statement4 on our website.
 Our understanding of these values is in line with the recommendations of the PCGC, in particular sections 5.5.2 and 5.5.3.

-Individual needs for reconciling work and family life were taken into account to a very large extent within the scope of the company's possibilities; not only as regards childcare, but also with respect to the care of relatives of old age.
+Individual needs for reconciling work and family life were taken into account to a very large extent within the scope of the company's possibilities; not only as regards childcare, but also with respect to the care for relatives of old age.
 In addition to mobile working, flexitime and part-time arrangements are important measures to achieve this.
 Reductions in working hours have not led to a reduction in career opportunities.
-With the "audit berufundfamilie" (awarded in 2016 and 2019), we have sustainably anchored the compatibility of career and family in the corporate self-image of FIZ Karlsruhe, as well as reflected on and further developed our working conditions to support different life plans in harmony with operational requirements.
+With the "audit berufundfamilie" (awarded in 2016 and 2019, praparations for 2023 were made in 2022), we have sustainably anchored the compatibility of career and family in the corporate self-image of FIZ Karlsruhe, as well as reflected on and further developed our working conditions to support different life plans in harmony with operational requirements.
 In addition, we have positioned ourselves internally and externally as a family- and life-phase-conscious employer.

 7. Annual financial statement

 FIZ Karlsruhe as a non-profit recognized limited liability company and large corporation is subject to both public law budgetary conditions and private commercial and corporate law and the commercial obligations and liability regulations associated with the latter.